-You can use the Web Firewall Logs to evaluate rule violations, and when warranted, create exceptions to the rule violated.
+You can use the Web Firewall Logs to evaluate rule violations and, when warranted, to create exceptions to the rule violated.
 Exceptions can apply globally if they modify the security policy, which affects all services using that policy.
-Or you can apply an exception locally that only applies to a specific website or URL.
-To create a fine grained exception, you use the WEBSITES > Allow/Deny OR WEBSITES > Website Profiles pages.
+Or, you can apply an exception locally that only applies to a specific website or URL.
+To create a fine-grained exception, use the WEBSITES > Allow/Deny or WEBSITES > Website Profiles pages.

-The default security policy associated with a Service might sometimes end up blocking genuine requests, which are called false positives.
-To reduce false positives you can enable Exception Profiling for desired websites on the WEBSITES tab.
+The default security policy associated with a service can sometimes block genuine requests, which are called false positives.
+To reduce false positives, you can enable Exception Profiling for desired websites on the WEBSITES tab.
 Exception profiling uses heuristics displayed on the WEBSITES > Exception Heuristics page to identify false positives.
 You can set the exception profiler to automatically refine security policy rules for the respective site section by setting Request Violation Handling to Auto on the Exception Heuristics page; alternatively, set Request Violation Handling to Manual if you want the profiler to generate policy recommendations under Pending Recommendation on WEBSITES > Exception Profiling.
 In this case, the administrator must review the violations, and manually apply desired fixes.
 See Using Exception Profiling to Generate Recommendations for Tuning.

 Once logged in to the unit, select Web Firewall Logs from the BASIC tab to search for a log entry believed to be a false positive.
-These log entries will be in red and have an action of DENY (active mode) or LOG (passive mode).
+These log entries are in red and have an action of DENY (active mode) or LOG (passive mode).

 Scroll over to the right of the selected log and click Fix.
-A Policy Fix window will appear.
+A Policy Fix window appears.

 The fix recommended by the Barracuda Web Application Firewall may be localized or global, depending upon which rule was violated.
-Accepting a recommendation could have the following impact:
+Accepting a recommendation can have the following impact: